deepset-ai/haystack/docs/_src/api/api/document_store.md

                             overwrite: Update any existing documents with the same ID when adding documents.
                             fail: an error is raised if the document ID of the document being added already exists.
+- `index_type`: The type of index to be created.
+Choose from 'flat' and 'hnsw'.
+Currently the ElasticsearchDocumentStore does not support HNSW but OpenDistroElasticsearchDocumentStore does.

 <a name="elasticsearch.ElasticsearchDocumentStore.get_document_by_id"></a>
 #### get\_document\_by\_id